 When I was growing up I didn’t know the importance of a good soccer warm up & stretch.
 I thought it was something we did just to look more organized or something haha.
-But if I knew then what I know now, my body would have had less injuries for sure!
-Here in this blog post I want to share with you my knowledge that I have racked up over the years of playing as a youth, college and pro player.
-Plus all I have experienced while training youth and adults over the past 9 years, averaging 20-25 private lessons per week.
+If I knew then what I know now, my body would have had less injuries for sure!
+Nowadays kids know more, but there is still a lot to know.
+Here in this blog post I want to share with you my knowledge I’ve racked up over the years of playing from youth to pro.
+Plus what I’ve experienced while training youth and adults over the past 11 years, averaging 20-25 private lessons per week.

 Using technology to warm up & cool down